What is Virtual Commissioning and why is there so much buzz about it?

 - Operating procedures need to be defined in advance

-Clearly, commissioning is not the time or place to make these changes, yet that’s traditionally how the power generation industry has operated.
+Commissioning is not the time or place to make these changes.
+Yet, that’s traditionally how the power generation industry has operated.